stefanvictora/hue-scheduler/docs/light_configuration.md

   > **Note**: Hue Scheduler listens for scene changes and automatically reloads the updated per-light values.
 If that scene is currently scheduled and the group is on, the updated values are applied immediately.

+  Changes to the lights in a Hue room or zone also refresh its running schedules.
+The affected group and overlapping schedules are reapplied using current membership, while recorded manual overrides remain in effect.
+Scene-based schedules wait for the Bridge's scene actions to match the updated group.
+If a scheduled group becomes empty, its schedules remain dormant until a light is added again; a restart is not required.

   ```
   Living room  sunset  scene:Relax
   Living room  22:00   scene:Nightlight   bri:50%   interpolate:true